rizkyintan/F-QAE24001120-synrgy7-rin-qa-ch7/README.md

 1. **Clone the repository**: git clone [repository](https://github.com/rizkyintan/F-QAE24001120-synrgy7-rin-qa-ch7.git)
 2. **Install dependencies**: Ensure you have Java and Selenium WebDriver set up on your machine.
 3. **Run the test scripts**: Use your preferred IDE or command line to execute the test cases.

-By exploring these test scripts, you will gain practical experience in UI automation testing with Selenium.
-Happy testing! 🧪